-NOTE: Some authors recommend the inclusion of the statement #include <stdio.h> at the beginning of all programs that use any input/output library functions.
+It is also possible to produce two or more lines of output by one printf statement with the use of newline character at appropriate places.
+For example, the statement at the beginning of all programs that use any input/output library functions.
 However, this is not necessary for the functions printf and scanf which have been defined as a part of the C language.